• Skip to primary navigation

 Liquid ingredients for a coffee cake being whisked together.

-To this, add one lightly beaten egg, 1 cup of sour cream, ½ teaspoon almond extract and 1 teaspoon of grated lemon zest, preferably organic.
+Add one lightly beaten egg, 1 cup of sour cream, ½ teaspoon of almond extract and 1 teaspoon of grated lemon zest, preferably organic.
 Whisk to combine properly together.

 The dry ingredients are combined with the wet ingredients

-Add dry ingredients to the wet ingredients and combine with a wooden spoon or rubber spatula.
-Do not over mix.
+Add dry ingredients to the wet ingredients and combine them with a wooden spoon or rubber spatula.
+Do not overmix.

 Spoon about half the batter into the prepared pan and spread with an offset spatula.